 Training in Hematology and Oncology

-- The Traditional Hematology-Oncology Track for fellows who seek training in both Hematology and Medical Oncology
+- Traditional Hematology/Oncology Track: for fellows who seek training in Classical Hematology, Malignant Hematology, and Medical Oncology

-- The Hematology Track for fellows who seek training in Hematology with a chief focus in Classical Hematology.
+- Hematology Track: for fellows who seek training in Classical Hematology and Malignant Hematology

-In our commitment to the furthering of knowledge in the Hematology/Oncology Fellowship Program, we welcome, celebrate, and promote respect for the entire variety of human experience.
-In our commitment to diversity, we welcome people from all backgrounds, and we seek to include knowledge and values from many cultures.
+In our commitment to the furthering of knowledge within the Hematology/Oncology community, we welcome, celebrate, and promote respect for the entire variety of human experience.
+In our commitment to diversity, we welcome people from all backgrounds, and we seek to include knowledge and values from many cultures and life experiences.
 Our commitment to work toward an environment that values diversity requires that we create, promote, and maintain activities and programs that further our understanding of individual and group diversity.
-Our program fosters strong bonds amongst our fellows and faculty, through peer-to-peer learning, mentorship, collaboration, and a shared sense of community achieved both within the workplace and beyond.
+Our program fosters strong bonds among our fellows and faculty, through peer-to-peer learning, mentorship, collaboration, and a shared sense of community achieved both within the workplace and beyond.
 At its heart is an ethos fundamentally rooted in mutual respect and a relentless commitment to the pursuit of compassionate excellence.